-Amyotrophic lateral sclerosis (ALS) is a severe neurodegenerative disease characterized by the progressive loss of motor neurons, which are nerve cells that control the voluntary muscles.
+Amyotrophic lateral sclerosis (ALS) is a severe neurodegenerative disease characterized by the progressive loss of motor neurons, nerve cells that control the voluntary muscles.
 This leads to symptoms that include overall muscle weakness, causing difficulties with moving, breathing, eating, and speaking.

 Tiglutik (riluzole oral suspension)

-Free radicals are formed as a byproduct of energy production by the cell.
-Normally, free radicals are removed quickly by the body; if not, they can cause damage and lead to cell death through a process called oxidative stress.
-Oxidative stress is defined as an imbalance between free radical production and the antioxidants that work to neutralize them.
+Free radicals are a byproduct of energy production by the cell.
+Normally, the body quickly removes free radicals; if not, they can cause damage and lead to cell death through a process called oxidative stress — an imbalance between free radical production and the antioxidants that work to neutralize them.

 ALS News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.